dreamcatcher-tech/network/Inbox/2023-01-30 1522 CRM Different sector data formats.md

 We need to be able to pick up the whole manifest and move it to another day.
 On the donor runDate, set a flag that moves it to another day - a child named `movedTo` that points to its destination perhaps.
 In the recipient runDate, the moved sector is displayed for that day.
 Merging is marked as special case modifications in both donor and recipient.
+May label this novation.

 ## V4 storing gps in the sectors
 If the gps location was not in the customer, but was stored in the sector, then changes become obvious.
 This might be used by storing the location in both places, so that sectors can be redrawn rapidly without address info, and so that changes in gps can be detected.